AZSERG/AZSERG.github.io/README.md

 * Images are stored in the `assets/images/` directory
 * Reference the absolute paths of the images in the markdown file
   * EX: `![](/assets/images/azserglogo.png)`

+# Known Bugs
+There are currently some dependency issues for Ruby on the new M1 macs.
+It's recommended to use another system if your dependencies keep breaking.